 - Day cares, preschools, church nursery or preschool ministries

 - Crisis pregnancy centers

-If so, your organization is invited to engage in Thrive and receive support and resources such as volunteers, donated goods, capacity-building support and grant funding to increase the impact of your services.
+If so, your organization is invited to engage in Thrive and receive support and resources such as volunteers, donated goods, capacity-building support and grant funding to increase the scope, quality and impact of your program or services.

 Exciting Grant Opportunity!